ragnar-lothbrok/case-studies-solutions/README.md

 mvn clean install

-*java -cp target/case-studies-solutions-1.0-SNAPSHOT-jar-with-dependencies.jar com.simplilearn.bigdata.january_casestudy_1.Solution_1 <data> local*

-*java -cp build/libs/kafka-producer-1.0-SNAPSHOT.jar com.simplilearn.bigdata.january_casestudy_1.KafkaProducer localhost:9092 data_topic <files folder>

 For S3
-==> Make sure you use region which is in code.
+==> Make sure you use region which is in code (use oregon).
 Else you won't be able to connect.

 https://cloud.mongodb.com/
 https://docs.mongodb.com/spark-connector/master/configuration/#spark-output-conf